Dcwind/polkadot-sc-up/README.md

 # Polkadot Governance Tracker

-This project is a decentralized governance smart contract built with ink! for the Polkadot ecosystem, designed for the Polkadot and Smart Contracts sub-track bounty.
-The contract enables users to submit proposals, vote using multiple assets (including the native UNIT/ROC token), and simulate integration with the Polkadot Democracy pallet.
+This is a repository that contains a submission for 2025 Polkadot Scalability Hackathon.
+The project is a decentralized governance smart contract built with ink! for the Polkadot ecosystem, designed for the Polkadot and Smart Contracts sub-track hackathon.
+The contract enables users to submit proposals, vote using multiple assets (including the native UNIT token), and simulate integration with the Polkadot Democracy pallet.
 It also supports cross-chain awareness by emitting events for other parachains.
-A JavaScript frontend (`main.js`) provides a user interface to interact with the contract, deployed on a local `substrate-contracts-node` or the Rococo testnet.
+A JavaScript frontend (`main.js`) provides a user interface to interact with the contract, deployed on a local `substrate-contracts-node` dev testnet.

+## Project Description
+The Polkadot Governance Tracker is a proof-of-concept smart contract showcasing Polkadot’s capabilities in governance, multi-asset systems, and cross-chain interoperability.
+Built using ink! `4.3`, the contract allows users to:
+- **Submit Proposals**: Create governance proposals with a title, description, and minimum deposit (1 UNIT).
+- **Vote with Multiple Assets**: Support voting with the native UNIT token (`asset_id: 0`) and placeholder assets (`1`, `2`), demonstrating Polkadot’s multi-asset potential.
+- **Simulate Democracy Pallet Integration**: Assign a `referendum_index` to passing proposals, mimicking submission to the Democracy pallet.
+- **Emit Cross-Chain Events**: Broadcast `CrossChainMessage` events to other parachains (e.g., `target_chain: 1000`) for proposal creation and referendum submission.
+- **Interact via Frontend**: A Vite-based JavaScript frontend (`main.js`) enables users to manage proposals, vote, and view referendum status through a web interface served on `http://localhost:8080`.

+The contract is deployed using `substrate-contracts-node` for local testing on a development testnet, leveraging Polkadot’s RISC-V-compatible Virtual Machine (PVM).
+The project addresses the hackathon’s goals by integrating governance, multi-asset voting, and cross-chain awareness, with a user-friendly frontend to enhance accessibility.

 ## Features
 - **Proposal Management**: Users can submit, vote on, close, or cancel governance proposals.
-- **Multi-Asset Voting**: Supports voting with multiple assets (e.g., native UNIT/ROC as `asset_id: 0`, and placeholder assets `1`, `2`).
+- **Multi-Asset Voting**: Supports voting with multiple assets (e.g., native UNIT as `asset_id: 0`, and placeholder assets `1`, `2`).
 - **Democracy Pallet Integration**: Simulates submitting passing proposals to the Democracy pallet by assigning a `referendum_index`.
 - **Cross-Chain Awareness**: Emits `CrossChainMessage` events to notify other parachains about proposal creation and referendum submission.
 - **Frontend Interface**: A web-based UI (`main.js`) allows users to interact with the contract, displaying proposal details, votes, and referendum status.